sam-maverick/enhanced-messageme/README.md

 Edit `ppclient/plugins/ios-xcode-development-team.js` and `ppclient/plugins/ios-podfile-development-team.js` and replace `DEVELOPMENT_TEAM = XXX` with the appropriate value (the certificate of this team will be used to sign the app code).
 This is for iOS build.
 You can check your Team ID [here](https://developer.apple.com/account#MembershipDetailsCard).

-Edit `ppclient/plugins/android-manifest-https-traffic__files/network_security_config.xml` and replace localnetwork.org by the base domain whose connections must be protected by certificate pinning (that domain and all subdomains will be protected).
-You must choose a domain name that has a standard TLD (e.g., you can't use things like server.localnet); otherwise the certificate pinning for iOS will not work with TrustKit.
+Choose a nickname for your server by editing the PP_PLATFORM_NICKNAME parameter in `ppclient/src/parameters.js`.
+Then choose a domain name suffix with the PP_PLATFORM_DNS_SUFFIX parameter.
+You must choose a suffix that has a standard TLD (e.g., you can't use things like server.localnet); otherwise the certificate pinning for iOS will not work with TrustKit.
+Then, your ppserver domain name will automatically be constructed on the basis of that (e.g. ppserver-gen.localnetwork.org), as you can see in PARAM_SERVER_HOSTNAME.
+Edit `ppclient/plugins/android-manifest-https-traffic__files/network_security_config.xml` and replace localnetwork.org by the base domain whose connections you want to be protected by certificate pinning (that domain and all subdomains will be protected).
+Likewise, edit the PARAM_SERVER_PINNED_DOMAIN parameter in `ppclient/plugins/ios-https-traffic.ts` and replace localnetwork.org with the same value.
 You will also see an entry for localhost but that entry is necessary for the Metro communication; and it is also necessary to allow HTTP connections for the same reason.
 You can eliminate that entry and disable HTTP if you do not plan on using managed builds.
+Edit `ppserver/openssl-srv.conf` and set the commonName, commonName_default, and subjectAltName parameters accordingly.

-You must also change the name, slug, package and bundleIdentifier of `ppclient/app.json`, and the PARAM_PP\__SERVICE_PLAYSTOREID and  PARAM_PP__SERVICE_IOSAPPID parameters in `emclient/os_update/update-parameters.js` if you want to upload the app in the Android or Apple app repositories.
+You must also change the name, slug, package and bundleIdentifier of `ppclient/app.json`, and the PARAM_PP__SERVICE_PLAYSTOREID and  PARAM_PP__SERVICE_IOSAPPID parameters in `emclient/os_update/update-parameters.js` if you want to upload the app in the Android or Apple app repositories.

 # 2. Preparing the network environment